CaptainRich/book-search/Refactoring_Steps.md

 4.4) From the \root, run "npm start" to make sure that both the front-end and back-end start up successfully.

 4.5) Update '\client\src\components\signupForm.js' based on the 'hint' and 'deep-thoughts'.
+Verify adding users with the Playground.

+4.6) Update '\client\src\components\login.js' based on the 'hint' and 'deep-thoughts'.
+Verify logging users with the Playground.